SnowflurrySDK/Snowflurry.jl/docs/src/index.md

 *A library for quantum computing using Julia*

-Snowflake is an open source library for quantum computing using Julia.
-Snowflakes allows one to easily design quantum circuits, experiments and applications and run them on real quantum computers and/or classical simulators.
+Snowflake is a pure Julia quantum computing stack that allows you to easily design quantum circuits, algorithms, experiments and applications and run them on real quantum computers and/or classical simulators.

 # Installation